Tim-Kerr/AnagramAPI/README.md

 The anagram hash is then used in a key/value dictionary to lookup a word's anagrams in O(1) time.
 Fast!
 Computing the word's anagram hash is a function of word length since we need to sort the characters of the word.
 The hash computation runtime would be `O(nlog(n))` where n = word length (assuming JavaScript's `.sort()` function implements some variation of QuickSort).

+## Tradeoffs
+In order to efficiently calculate word count & min/max/average/median word lengths the anagram key/value dictionary is not the most optimal data structure.
+The shape of the data doesn't allow for constant time operations to complete the calculations.

+The solution:
+* Keep an array of all words in the corpus sorted by word length
+* Keep a running total of the total number of characters contained in the corpus (used to calculate average word length).
+This character total is updated every time a word is added or removed from the corpus.

+Pros:
+* O(1) Runtime to calculate word count & min/max/average/median word length.

+Cons:
+* Have to maintain 2 data structure / more memory usage
+* Higher runtime O(nlog(n)) when adding and removing words from the corpus because of the need to maintain sorted order of the array

 ## API Limitations
 * No request validation has been implemented.
 The API assumes consumers of the api will use the proper data contracts when making requests to the server.
 * The API can receive at most 10mb from a single request.
 A request will be rejected if the payload is larger than 10mb.